igormomc/Golang-KanbanBoard/README.md

 1. Clone the repository:

-2. Navigate to the project directory:
+2. Navigate to the project directory and run build
+    ```bash
+    go build .
+3. Run it
     ```bash
     go run .

 ## Usage